< Back to Blog

 It has been an enriching week for our whole school community.
 Together, we have highlighted the importance of understanding, acceptance and celebrating the unique strengths that come from thinking differently.

-For more about our inclusive environment please click here.
+For more about our inclusive school environment, please click here.

 Date Posted: 20 March, 2026